mrsilver76/groupmachine/README.md

 - **`-d <number>`, `--distance <number>`**
   Distance threshold in kilometers.
 If two consecutive photos or videos are taken more than this distance apart, a new album is started.
 Set to `0` to disable distance-based grouping.
 If not supplied, the default is 50 km.

+>[!TIP]
+>In regions with denser settlements (e.g. the UK, much of Europe, Japan), a smaller value such as 25 km may give more meaningful results.

 - **`-t <number>`, `--time <number>`**
   Time threshold in hours.
 If two consecutive photos or videos are taken more than this many hours apart, a new album is started.
 Set to `0` to disable time-based grouping.
 If not supplied, the default is 48 hours.